staceythood/Weather_Visualization_Dashboard/README.md

 ## Findings:
 From the graph of latitude versus cloudiness, there appears to be significant clustering around 100% cloudiness in the 0-20 latitude range indicating mostly cloudy conditions and clustering around 0% in the 20-40 latitude range indicating mostly clear conditions.

 ![Cloudiness (%) vs. Latitude](LatitudevsCloudiness.png)

-From the graph of latitude versus huidity, it appears that the majority of latitudes have 40% or higher rates of humidity, except for the 20-40 latitude range.
+From the graph of latitude versus humidity, it appears that the majority of latitudes have 40% or higher rates of humidity, except for the 20-40 latitude range.

 ![Humidity (%) vs. Latitude](LatitudevsHumidity.png)

 There does appear to be a relationship between latitude and max temperature.
 While temperatures generally got higher as they approached the equator, the highest temperatures were between 20-40 degrees latitude.
 This is most likely due to the data being generated in July which is summer in the northern hemisphere.

 ![Max Temperature (%) vs. Latitude](LatitudevsMaxTemp.png)

 From the previous visualizations we can see that the 20-40 latitude range appears to be hotter, less humid, and have clear skies.
 This could be due to 75% of the land mass between the 20th and 40th parallels being desert.

 There does not appear to be a relationship between latitude and wind speed, although it is worth noting the large number of data points in the 40-60 latitude range.
 This range includes a larger concentration of cities, including all of Europe.
 ![Wind Speed (%) vs. Latitude](LatitudevsWindSpeed.png)